Log purity, torsors on root stacks and log Nori fundamental group: Applications

 The construction below of the logarithmic \'etale fundamental group appears for example in \cite[Section 4]{illusie2002overview} and \cite[Section 10]{katoLogStructuresII} .\\

 Let $X$ be a log scheme with a connected underlying scheme.
 Let $\overline{x} \to X$ be a log geometric point of $X$ as defined in \cite[Definition 4.1]{illusie2002overview}.
-We denote by $(\mathrm{kl\acute{e}}(X))$ the category consisting of finite Kummer log \'etale covers of $X$ and $(\mathrm{fsets})$ the category of finite sets.
+We denote by $(\mathrm{fsets})$ the category of finite sets.
 The fiber functor

-is pro-representable by a pro-object $\widetilde{X}$ of $(\mathrm{kl\acute{e}}(X))$, and if $\pi_1^{\log,\acute{e}t}(X,\overline{x})$ denotes the profinite group $\mathrm{Aut}(F)$, then $F$ induces an equivalence of categories
+is pro-representable by a pro-object $\widetilde{X}$ of $\mathrm{fk\acute{e}t}(X)$, and if $\pi_1^{\log,\acute{e}t}(X,\overline{x})$ denotes the profinite group $\mathrm{Aut}(F)$, then $F$ induces an equivalence of categories

 where the right-hand side denotes the category of finite sets endowed with a continuous action of $\pi_1^{\log, \acute{e}t}(X,\overline{x})$.
 The group $\pi_1^{\log, \acute{e}t}(X,\overline{x})$ is called the \emph{logarithmic \'etale fundamental group} of $X$ at $\overline{x}$, and $\widetilde{X}$ is called a \emph{log universal cover} of $X$.
 If $G$ is a finite (abstract) group, Kummer \'etale Galois covers of $X$ with group $G$ (i.e.\ Kummer \'etale covers $Y \to X$ endowed with an action of $G$ by $X$-automorphisms such that $Y$ is a Kummer log \'etale $G$-torsor over $X$) are pushed-out from $\widetilde{X}$ along continuous homomorphisms $\pi_1^{\log, \acute{e}t}(X,\overline{x}) \longrightarrow G$.\\